AshKyd/components-builder/README.md

 A set of common styles and components for creating builders - tools to configure and preview visualisations with a GUI interface.

+**These components are not thoroughly tested as a library, and are provided as-is.
+Please contribute pull requests to fix issues**

 ## Global Styles (BuilderStyleRoot)

 This project uses global styles in the same way as bootstrap or tailwind.
 These styles mainly focus on form elements and things you'll likely to hit in a builder.

 Wrap your application inside of the BuilderStyleRoot component to make use of these styles.
-Note that all the components in this repository also depend on these Styles.
+Note that all the components in this repository also depend on these styles.

 ## UpdateChecker